Angrycreative/bj-lazy-load/readme.txt

 Check your HTML source or see the magic at work in Web Inspector, FireBug or similar.

 == Changelog ==

+= Version 0.7.1 =
+* Proper encoding of non-ASCII characters in filenames when using responsive or hiDPI images (thanks @testsiteoop)

 = Version 0.7.0 =
 * Added meta box to all public post types to exclude BJ Lazy Load for individual posts/pages